-6) What if the ring arrived and it didn’t meet my expectations of it?
+6) What if the ring arrived and didn’t meet my expectations?

 I know I might be sounding a little paranoid here, but these were all legitimate security questions that were at the back of my head.
 If you aren’t familiar with making purchases over the Internet, I bet that these would be similar questions on your mind.